-This course is designed for students who want to further develop the concepts of music theory explored in Music Theory I. Content includes but is not limited to harmony, chord construction and identification, chord progression, improvisation, technology, composition and form.
+This course is designed for students who want to further develop the concepts of music theory explored in Music Theory I. Content includes but is not limited to harmony, chord construction and identification, chord progression, improvisation, sight-reading, musical dictation, technology, composition and form.